szabopeter/music_shit_encoding/QUICKSTART.md

 ```

 Notes:
-- The attachment scripts expect files named `shit.pdf` and `music.xml` in the repo root.
+- The attachment scripts expect files named `shít.pdf` and `music.xml` in the repo root.
 - Adjust paths if your LilyPond install directory differs.